subor/sdk/docs/en/faq.md

 1. What graphics APIs are supported?

-    Vulkan, OpenGL, and DirectX.
+    Vulkan, OpenGL, and DirectX (9-12).
 Basically, anything you can use on Windows 10.
 [Details](topics/hardware.md)

 1. What programming languages are supported?